-Luckily, the Philippines is only just becoming popular among tourists, therefore it is a place you can still visit that hasn’t become completely Westernised!
+Luckily, it is only just becoming popular among tourists, therefore it is a place you can still visit that hasn’t become completely Westernised!

 The Philippines is like nothing I have seen before.
 The beautiful views are present across every island you visit, and it never fails to disappoint.
 There is so much to do there, but it is predominately a beachy place.
 If you don’t enjoy the beach (who are you!?) then you probably won’t appreciate the Philippines as much as you should.

 Two must sees: Coron and Palawan Island